 - Building our collections

 - Processing and describing our collections

-CHG is funded by the Australian Government through the Department of Infrastructure, Transport, Regional Development and Communications; National Library of Australia; the National Archives of Australia; the National Film and Sound Archive and the National Museum of Australia.
+CHG is funded by the Australian Government through the Department of Infrastructure, Transport, Regional Development and Communications (Office for the Arts); National Library of Australia; the National Archives of Australia; the National Film and Sound Archive and the National Museum of Australia.